-John Asano is a blogger, web developer and freelance writer living in Gifu, Japan.
-Originally from Melbourne, Australia, he writes about the must see sights and attractions in Japan at Japan Travel Advice, as well as about Japanese culture and events on his blog Japan Australia.
+John Asano is a blogger and travel writer living in Gifu, Japan.
+Originally from Melbourne, Australia, he writes about must-see sights and attractions at Japan Travel Advice, as well as about Japanese travel and culture on his blog, Japan Australia.

 See one of Tokyo’s biggest, best and wildest festivals close up at the Sanja Matsuri.